 Locrio is a mixture of rice with meat or vegetables, to which color is added with tomato sauce, or with bija (annatto).
 The word locrio is a Dominicanism, at least according to the RAE (Royal Academy of the Spanish Language).

 There are many types of locrios, but I think there are no coherent rules to determine when a combination with rice is a locrio.
-In general, rice with grains is a Moro, while rice with meat, fish, or seafood is a Locrio.
-But not all meats, fish and seafood can be combined into a locrio, for example, there is no beef locrio, except as beef sausage.
+In general, rice with beans is a Moro, while rice with meat, fish, or seafood is a Locrio.
+But not all meats, fish, and seafood can be combined into a locrio, for example, there is no beef locrio, except for sausage.

 On our blog, we have many of the best-known locrio recipes, as well as the lesser-known ones like the Moro-Locrio in which two of our most popular rice dishes are combined.
 And to prove the irrationality of the rules, there is a bulgur one, in which it replaces rice.

 - Locrio de Pica-Pica (Rice and Spicy Sardines)